 If it is affected, change the length of the Kumbhaka,

 rather than compromising the flow of the breath.

-Prāṇāyāma Practice Pointer 4 – Four Quadrant Tool for the Mind
+Prāṇāyāma Pointer 4 – Four Practice Quadrants and the Mind

 - Pūraka – Lifting from the Viśuddhi Cakra

 - Antar Kumbhaka – Expanding from the Anahāta Cakra

 - Recaka – Contracting from the Svādhiṣṭhāna Cakra

 - Bāhya Kumbhaka – Sustaining from the Mūlādhāra Cakra